owldance/hootNAS/documentation/README.md

 2. General concepts
     - [ZFS concepts](./zfs-concepts.md) - A brief introduction to ZFS concepts and definition of terms.
+    - [Create a BIOS/UEFI hybrid ubuntu boot disk](./tech/create-bios-uefi-hybrid-boot-disk.md) - A guide to creating a ubuntu boot disk that can boot both BIOS and UEFI systems.

-2. The hootNAS operating system
+3. The hootNAS operating system
     - [hootOS](/hoot-os/README.md) - on which the hootNAS software runs.

-3. hootNas software
+4. hootNas software
     - [Web server](/webserver/README.md) - The hootNAS webserver, which serves
     the hootNAS webapp and api.
     - [Web app](/webapp/README.md) - The hootNAS webapp, which is the user